coderhs/scorer-rb/README.md

 ## To do

-* run as a demon process
+* Show all the matches at present
-* accept command line arguments to make the process a daemon or show the score at instant
+* Show scores of matches based on team name or key
-* write test for the program
+* Write test for the program
-* make the program installable as a ruby gem
+* Make the program installable as a ruby gem